Mixnikon108/conway-complexity/README.md

   **Second Order Changes** = | First Order Changes at `t+1` - First Order Changes at `t` |

   The second order changes give insight into the dynamics and complexity of the evolving pattern, highlighting areas of rapid change or stabilization.
+If the graph drops to zero, it means the simulation has reached a converged state.
+Some times, more complex repetitive patters arise despite the blinker, so the graph will reach a constant oscilatory state rather droping to zero.

 ## Installation